SolidGuides.com may get a commission when you buy through links on our website. Read More.

 They are stylish, well-built headphones, with clear sound.
 Probably not the perfect headphones in any specific class.
 But if you are rough with your stuff, and want wireless headphones that check off a lot of boxes, the V-MODA Crossfade 2 is your best bid.

-Beats Studio³ Wireless headphones bring with it premium listening experience and Pure Adaptive Noise Cancelling (Pure ANC) to block external sounds.
+Beats Studio³ Wireless headphones bring premium listening experience and Pure Adaptive Noise Cancelling (Pure ANC) to block external sounds.
 Note that, when the Pure ANC is off, the battery provides up to 40 hours of playback.

 Engineered in-house by the Surface crew, these noise-canceling wireless cans derive much of their design elements from Microsoft computers.
 The end product is a classic pair of headphones with reliable audio performance.